 Check with your state to determine what identification or referral may be required for each phase.

-Not currently.
-The vaccines were only tested on adults.
-The Pfizer vaccine is approved for those 16 and older; Moderna and Johnson & Johnson vaccines are approved for those 18 and older.
-New studies to test COVID-19 vaccines are beginning for those age 12.
+COVID-19 vaccine is available for adolescents aged 12 to 15.
+Moderna and Johnson & Johnson vaccines are approved for those 18 and older.
+Studies to test COVID-19 vaccines are beginning for those under the age of 12.

 You may not be fully protected from contracting the COVID-19 virus.
 There are many vaccines that require more than one dose to ensure adequate immune response (i.e., antibodies) and to protect you from contracting a virus.